Rikatemu/pyxelium/README.md

 ![Screenshot](encoded_image.png)

+> [!WARNING]
+> For now newer versions are possible to be incompatible with older versions, due to changes in the encoding algorithm!

 Pyxelium is a lightweight pixel-based encryption library that allows you to encode and decode messages within PNG images.
 It provides Rust functions for encoding and decoding messages using pixel-based encryption.

 Why?
 I have no idea, but if you find any good reason to use this project, let me know!